-26.1 Bargaining unit members who have taught at least three full credit courses or equivalent in the bargaining unit during the previous thirty-six (36) months, including at least one position during the twelve month period preceding application, shall be eligible during the subsequent twelve months for a tuition fee waiver for credit courses offered by Carleton University and which are funded by the Ontario Government.
+26.1 Bargaining unit members who have taught at least three (3) full credit courses or equivalent in the bargaining unit during the previous thirty-six (36) months, including at least one (1) position during the twelve (12) month period preceding application, shall be eligible during the subsequent twelve (12) months for a tuition fee waiver for credit courses offered by Carleton University and that are funded by the Ontario Government.
 This may be either at the graduate or undergraduate level.
-The limit to the tuition fee waiver in the twelve month period is nine hundred dollars (\$900).
+The limit to the tuition fee waiver in the twelve-month period is nine hundred dollars (\$900).
+Supplementary fees are not eligible for reimbursement or waiver.